tatuas/to-utf8/README.md

 =======
 This simple script was made for converting text files to utf-8 charactor encode.

-This script wrapped nkf command, so It wants 'nkf' command executable environment.
+'to-utf8' wrapped the 'nkf' command, so It wants the 'nkf' command executable environment.